jkasaudhan/beautiful-jekyll/projects.md

 #### * Others
 * Online Bodhi Shop: An ecommerce site built with zen cart.
 [Online Bodhi Shop](http://onlinebodhishop.com/).
 * Church Of Light: This project contains 3D model with texture and light rendering for _Church of light_ using cinema 4D and photoshop.
 [Here](https://github.com/jkasaudhan/Church-Of-Light-3D-Rendered-Model-2014-Cinema-4D)
+* My Personal Website: I like sharing and discussing whatever I have learned or experienced.
+Therefore, after an intensive research I found a simple and cool template [_beautiful-jekyll_](https://github.com/daattali/beautiful-jekyll)  and customized it to create my personal [website/blog](https://jkasaudhan.github.io/).